Scattering of Evanescent Particles: Conclusions and Outlook

 In Section~\ref{sec:ampl} we have not offered further explanations of how probabilities for scattering events are computed from amplitudes like expression (\ref{eq:amplhcyl}).
-For the propagating sector we have seen that we can convert such amplitudes to a structure that resembles traditional transition amplitudes, which may then be treated in the usual way.
-However, for the evanescent sector this is not possible.
-Indeed, there is a much more general and powerful way to extract probabilities from the types of amplitudes we have considered.
+For the propagating sector we have seen that we can convert such amplitudes to a structure that resembles traditional transition amplitudes, compare expression (\ref{eq:inoutdef}), which may then be treated in the usual way.
+For the evanescent sector a mathematically analogous mapping can also be defined, but it does not admit an analogous probability interpretation as it is not based on an in/out decomposition.
+However, there is a much more general and powerful way to extract probabilities from the types of amplitudes we have considered.
 This was first described in \cite{Oe:gbqft} and applied to scattering in the hypercylinder setting in \cite{Oe:kgtl}, to which we refer the reader.
 The relevant probability interpretation and formulas were later discovered to arise from first principles in the positive formalism \cite{Oe:posfound}, which we adopt here as the underlying conceptual framework.

-One complication of the novel $\alpha$-Kähler quantization scheme as compared to ordinary (canonical) Kähler quantization is the need for an additional structure on top of the vacuum boundary conditions of the field.
+One complication of the novel $\alpha$-Kähler quantization scheme as compared to ordinary Kähler quantization is the need for an additional structure on top of the vacuum boundary conditions of the field.
 This is the real structure $\alpha$, for which a priori there may be many choices.
 Indeed, in the quantization of the evanescent field on a timelike hyperplane, a natural 1-parameter family of such structures was found \cite{CoOe:evanescent}.
 It then turns out that evolving in space from one hyperplane to another one yields a unitary map between Hilbert spaces only if the same $\alpha$ is chosen for both hypersurfaces.
 Nevertheless, as explained in \cite{CoOe:evanescent} making different choices for different hypersurfaces is compatible with a consistent probability interpretation and does not signal physically distinguishable theories.
 In contrast, in the present setting of the hypercylinder we have seen that putting stringent requirements on $\alpha$ were sufficient to determine it uniquely.
-These were: descendence from a reflection map $\gamma$, covariance with respect to symmetries and interior compatibility (compare Section~\ref{sec:quanthypcyl}).
-Consequently, as seen in Section~\ref{sec:radevol}, radial evolution is described here by straightforward unitary maps.
+These were: descendence from a reflection map $\gamma$, covariance with respect to symmetries, and interior compatibility (compare Section~\ref{sec:quanthypcyl}).
+Consequently, as seen in Section~\ref{sec:radevol}, radial evolution is described by straightforward unitary maps.